HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 ## Grab your moonboots

+If you're used to building apps where each script in your app directory has a corresponding `<script>` tag hardcoded in some HTML file somewhere it can be a bit confusing when switching to using a script module system like browserify.

+As I touched on in Chapter 2, we really would like our production environment to serve a single, minified, js file with a unique file name so that we can tell browsers to cache it forever.
+However, that's far from ideal in a development environment.
+So, in the interest of keeping the development cycle enjoyable here's what we want:

+1. Easy way to edit/refresh your clientside js files without having to restart the server or re-compile anything manually.
+2. Be able to easily map code in your browser to the right file and line number in the non-compiled version in your app folder.
+3. Serve unminified code in development.
+4. In production, serve a minfied, uniquely named, permanently cachable file containing your entire app.
+5. Be able to toggle between those two states with a simple config flag.
+6. Be able to use browerify for all compatible modules, but still be able to bundle other libraries into our app file.

-Since defining a browser app "package" and then wanting to build, minify, and serve the resulting file is such a common problem that we want for all apps, I built a helper to make it a bit easier to work with.
+Since defining this type of browser app "package" is such a common problem that we want for all apps, I built a helper to make it a bit easier to work with.

 It's called "moonboots."
 To use it, you define your browser app like this (assuming node.js and express):